swimgod/swimgod.github.io/projects/factory-reset/factory-reset.md

 ---

 # **Factory Reset**
+## Concept to Creation
+This game was part of a 2 week game jam.
+Paul, our game designer wanted to build some sort of ARPG and get our feet wet with developing the genre.
+After back and forth conversations with our team members, we decided on a steampunk flavor and began developing!
+This was the first game jam for most of our team, so it was a bit of chaos working together.

+## Lore
 A steampunk ARPG, Path of Exile style game.
 Play as Rusty, explore the garden, workshop, and make your way through a series of enemies, and test your skills against the final boss, Hammercrank!

 Item drops are randomized, you have a 50-50 chance of getting either a sword or musket, with differing rarities (W,G,B,PRP,GOLD), as well as a item level that adjusts stat values of that item.